top of page

 The Wheel That Turned a Valley: The Water Wheel of Byler’s (Boyler's) Mill

 Before electricity, before engines, before modern industry reached the Missouri Ozarks, there was water—and there was ingenuity.
 In a quiet hollow of Benton / Morgan County, that combination took form in one of the region’s most enduring symbols of early engineering: the water wheel of Byler’s Mill.
-Powered by a Constant Spring Unlike mills that depended on unpredictable river flow, Byler’s Mill was powered by a reliable natural spring system .
-Water collected in a reservoir
+Boyler's Mill Resevoir Powered by a Constant Spring Unlike mills that depended on unpredictable river flow, Byler’s Mill was powered by a reliable natural spring system.
+Water col

 Highland Dale